AMReX-Astro/Castro/docs/_sources/software.rst.txt

    dimensionality (consistent with our choice of always carrying all 3 velocity components).

--  ``PhiRot_Type`` : this is the rotational potential.
-   When rotation is enabled, this will store the effective potential corresponding to the centrifugal force.

 -  ``Source_Type`` : this holds the time-rate of change of the source terms, :math:`d\Sb/dt`, for each of the ``NUM_STATE`` ``State_Type`` variables.